 The Canadian issued American Express Platinum card would work the same for gaining access with a guest at no additional cost.

-The American Express Business Platinum card earns Membership Rewards points and offers cardholders benefits including complimentary access to the American Express Global Lounge Collection, a $100 NEXUS membership credit, an annual $200 travel credit, and more.
+The American Express Business Platinum card is a premium card that offers benefits including a $200 travel credit, airport lounge access, a $100 NEXUS membership credit, and more.

 120,000 Membership Rewards